 Users list: Select a user from your intranet.
 If your list has many options, you may wish to tick the box Use advanced UI for selecting elements.
 This will allow your users to type in the list option they're looking for, and it will search the list for them.

-Important: Once you have saved this field, you will need to edit it, and click 'Edit Selectable Users', to define who should appear in this list.
-If you wish to have all your intranet users, search for All Registered and use the option that appears when typed.
+Once you have saved this field, you will need to edit it and click 'Edit Selectable Users', to define who should appear in this list. e.g. If you wanted to have only managers available, add in a People Role/Group that encapsulates them 'Group: Managers' or similar.

-HTML: Allow the user to see and use CKEditor, a WYSIWYG (What You See Is What You Get) text editor.
+HTML: Allow the user to see and use CKEditor, a text editor.
 It is rare that you will need to allow a user to enter rich formatted text, so the use of this field is unlikely.

 Notice: This is for entering text onto the form, as well as pictures.
 Data isn't entered by the user for this field type.

 You are presented with CKEditor to enter your text and images.

 A notice field is especially useful if you need to enter your own text onto the form for your users to see.
 For example, you may wish to describe how exactly you would like them to fill out the form, and what they can expect once they've submitted.

 Group and Role: These are for selecting user groups and roles, as defined in Admin > People > Groups and Roles.
 The need for this field is rare, it is fairly unlikely you will use these field types.